Evaluating and diagnosing damage to the nervous system is complicated and complex.

 Many disorders also don't have definitive causes, markers, or tests.
 That can make

 a diagnosis even harder.

-To diagnosis a nervous system disorder, a healthcare provider starts with a complete
+To diagnose a nervous system disorder, a healthcare provider starts with a complete

 medical history and physical exam.
-He or she may also use one or more of these tests:
+They may also use one or more of these tests:

 CT scan.
-This imaging test uses a combination of X-rays and computer technology to make horizontal images
+This imaging test uses a combination of X-rays and computer technology to create

 Electroencephalogram (EEG).
 This test records the brain's continuous electrical activity through electrodes attached